 It is one of the best Webdriver strategies to handle the AJAX controls.
-It allows you to implant a condition to check at regular intervals and break to next step as soon as the condition get fulfilled.
+It allows you to specify a condition to check at regular intervals and break to next step as soon as it gets timed out.

 Apart from the <WebdriverWait>, we also use the <ExpectedCondition> to get the entire mechanism in place.
 We’ve covered the detailed example in the next section.